ProtonLights/design/overview.md

 ## Definitions

+TODO: Fixtures

 - Channel
-  - Actual DMX channel number.
+  - Actual DMX channel number and universe.
+  - Integer u, 0 <= u
   - Integer c, 0 <= c < 512.
+But some things can go over 512.
 - Output
   - Represents one logical DMX channel for an element.
   - Might be 1 channel in reality, but might also be 0 or 20.